View George Glarner's Obituary on TribLive.com and share memories

 Everyone please meet at church.
 In lieu of flowers, memorials may be made to First United Methodist Church, in memory of George F. Glarner Jr. www.hartfuneralhomeinc.com.

-Published in The Valley News Dispatch from May 13 to May 14, 2019
+Published in Greensburg Tribune Review from May 13 to May 14, 2019